EdiaEducationTechnology/XinEduTech/README.md

 # XinEduTech
 The X in EduTech BLOG wizard, creates your technology in education BLOG instantaneously

-Drop this applicatio anywhere on a webserved directory and... enjoy!
+Drop this application anywhere on a webserved directory and... enjoy!